shabin5785/Udemy-React/React_2.md

 - fn based, props are passed as arguments.
 In class based, props are avaialbel in any method as this.props. passing data is same in both cases

 - map is the best way to iterate

+- its better to use key value pairs as updates of specific items is easier